ONLYOFFICE/onlyoffice-suitecrm/README.md

 Starting from version 7.2, JWT is enabled by default and the secret key is generated automatically to restrict the access to ONLYOFFICE Docs and for security reasons and data integrity.
 Specify your own **Document Server Secret** on the SuiteCRM ONLYOFFICE Settings page.
 In the ONLYOFFICE Docs [config file](https://api.onlyoffice.com/editors/signature/), specify the same secret key to enable the validation.

-## Using SuiteCRM ONLYOFFICE integration plugin
+## Using ONLYOFFFICE add-on for SuiteCRM

 Once the plugin is installed and configured, you can edit and collaborate on office files in the Documents module.